URL Encode/Decode

 | | %7c | %7c |

-Percent-encoding, also known as URL encoding, is an encoding mechanism for Uniform Resource Locators (URL) in a specific context.
-In fact, it also applies to Uniform Resource Identifiers ( URI) encoding.
-Also used to prepare data for "application/x-www-form-urlencoded" MIME, because it is used to submit HTML form data through HTTP request operations (requests).
+Percent-encoding, also known as URL encoding, is an encoding mechanism for Uniform Resource Locators (URL) in specific contexts.
+It is also applicable to Uniform Resource Identifiers (URI) encoding.
+It is also used to prepare data for 'application/x-www-form-urlencoded' MIME, as it is used to submit HTML form data via HTTP requests.

-Characters allowed in URIs are divided into reserved and unreserved characters.
-Reserved characters are those that have special meaning.
-For example, the slash character is used as a delimiter between different parts of a URL (or more generally, a URI).
-Not Reserved characters do not have these special meanings.
-Percent encoding represents reserved characters as special character sequences.
-The above situation will vary slightly depending on the URI and the version of the URI.
+Characters allowed in a URI are divided into reserved and unreserved.
+Reserved characters have special meanings.
+For example, the slash character is used as a separator in different parts of a URL (or more generally, a URI).
+Unreserved characters do not have these special meanings.
+Percent-encoding represents reserved characters as special character sequences.
+These situations may vary slightly depending on different versions of URI specifications.